ariloytynoja/pagan-msa/examples/readme.txt

 pagan --ref-seqfile reference_codon.fas --ref-treefile reference_tree.nhx \
  --readsfile input_ngs.fastq --outfile read_alignment

-The resulting alignments will be written to files read_alignment.fas and read_alignment.xml in FASTA and HSAML formats.
+The resulting alignments will be written to file read_alignment.fas.

 If we add the option '--config-log-file':